 How Proper Gates Prevent Injury

 Whenever a pool accident that results in hospitalization occurs, the first question that must follow is whether the incident could have been avoided and if the owner of the facility took appropriate safety measures.
 Pool gates are meant to keep people out of the swimming area while the facility is closed, and staff members are unable to supervise the pool and ensure the safety of guests.

 Under Illinois law, these gates must be at least four feet tall, no higher than four inches off the ground and designed so that they cannot be climbed primarily as a measure to keep small children out of the pool when it is closed.

 Gates that do not lock properly or fail to keep people out can fail to prevent injuries either in the pool or on the grounds.
 Such injuries can include drowning, trips and falls that break bones, injuries to the head or neck or electrocution in the event of adverse elements.

 The gate itself can cause injury as well if it falls while being climbed or if the material causes harm to someone attempting to jump it.
-It is not uncommon for pool injuries to require a lifetime of expensive care after the accident— especially if there is trauma to the head or neck or if the victim was deprived of oxygen for an extensive period of time.
+It is not uncommon for pool injuries to require a lifetime of expensive care after the accident— especially if there is trauma to the head or neck or if the victim was deprived of oxygen for an extensive amount of time.

 If your child gained access to a private or publicly operated pool and was injured, it is essential to discuss your legal options with an Illinois swimming pool accident attorney to determine if the injuries could have been prevented.
 Rosenfeld Injury Lawyers LLC have the knowledge and experience to protect your interests and deliver results when it comes to holding negligent pool owners accountable.